 Unfortunately, a day at the beach was not in our plans during our visit to Charleston.
 Instead, we took a Saturday morning nature tour out to Morris Island with Sandlapper Cruises.
 My kids waded in the Atlantic, discovered hermit crabs scampering along the shore, and found a perfect sand dollar on the island.
 Later on our way back to the Charleston Maritime Center, we watched a family of dolphins as they played in the harbor.
 Then our tour guide picked up the boat’s crab pot which had trapped two blue crabs for us to observe.
 A nature tour is a great way to let the kids explore at their own pace.
 It also allows kids to take a break from the ever-present history lessons found when touring Charleston with kids.

 Visit the Aquarium

 The South Carolina Aquarium also came highly recommended to us as the best place to escape the afternoon heat.
-We agree that the aquarium is one of the best things to do in Charleston, SC with kids.
-We escaped a heat index over 105 on the afternoon of our aquarium visit.
+We agree that the aquarium is one of the best things to do in Charleston with kids.
 Watching the fish swim round and round in the largest tank was certainly relaxing after a morning exploring the city.
 For the younger kids, there are several play areas on both floors of the aquarium.
-The sharks and rays touch tank and the second floor touch tank with invertebrates give older children a way to connect with the animals in the aquarium.
-The South Carolina Aquarium is a must do in Charleston for kids.
+The sharks and rays touch tank and the second-floor touch tank with invertebrates give older children a way to connect with the animals in the aquarium.

 Step Back in Time in Downtown Charleston